 From 2001 until 2018, under the leadership of Lynda Hill, the company broke new artistic ground with the production of And by the Way Miss… (2004) by the interdisciplinary collective, URGE, for girls between twelve- and fourteen-years-old; Beneath the Banyan Tree (2005) by Emil Sher exploring the immigration experience of a South Asian child; Sanctuary Song (2009) an opera by Marjorie Chan and Abigail Richardson; and Binti’s Journey (2005) adapted by Marcia Johnson from the novel The Heaven Shop by Deborah Ellis addressing the impact of HIV/AIDS in Africa.

 Starting in 2011, Theatre Direct initiated research, development and creation projects for children in their early years with the production of Old Man and the River (2013 to 2019), which has toured extensively across the country, and Flying Hearts (2018), an inclusive Relaxed Performance dance and theatre production engaging children two-years-old and up and with autism and developmental disabilities.

-WeeFestival, a children’s festival dedicated to early years, was launched in 2014 and has since become an annual event.
-The festival is now operating as its own incorporated entity under the Artistic Direction of Lynda Hill with support from Theatre Direct.
+In 2014, Theatre Direct launched WeeFestival, a children’s festival dedicated to early years which has since become an annual event operating as its own incorporated entity under the Artistic Direction of Lynda Hill.

-Theatre Direct hosted its first Forward March Festival, a celebration of form-breaking work by emerging artists, in 2019.
-Since then, the festival has grown into a week-long festival over the course of March Break
+In 2019, Theatre Direct hosted its first Forward March Festival, a celebration of form-breaking work by emerging artists.
+Since then, the festival has grown into a week-long festival over the course of March Break.

 COME BE PART OF IT ALL!